Race Information and FAQs

 Registered runners will be given a Governor’s Cup gear bag at packet pickup.
 Please write your bib number on the squares on the bag in large, easy-to-read, numbers.
 We will only accept the gear bags provided, there will be NO other bags accepted.
 Both start lines will have a drop off area and your bag will be transported to the finish area.
 Please do not leave any valuables in your gear bag.
 Please make sure your gear bag has your correct race number written on it in LARGE, clear, writing.

-Q: Will there be bus shuttles to the marathon and half marathon start?
+Q: Will there be bus shuttles to the half marathon start?

 Q: What is the course time limit?

-The half and marathon course officially close at 12:00 p.m., a six hour limit for marathon runners and five hour time limit for half marathon runners.
+The half marathon course officially closes at 12:30 p.m., a four-and-a-half hour limit for half marathon runners.

 Q: Will there be timing/results posted?